IndiSeek learns information-guided disentangled representations: Extensions and discussion

 Guided by information-theoretic principles, we proposed {\ours}, a method that extracts shared and modality-specific features that are simultaneously sufficient and disentangled.
 While our focus has been on task-agnostic disentangled representation learning, {\ours} can be readily extended to task-related settings.

-\paragraph{Task-related extensions.} \begin{itemize}[itemsep=0pt, topsep=0pt, leftmargin=*] \item \textbf{With task-specific augmentations.} When a downstream task is known in advance, domain knowledge can be used to design within-modality data augmentations.
+\paragraph{Task-related extensions.} \begin{itemize} \item \textbf{With task-specific augmentations.} When a downstream task is known in advance, domain knowledge can be used to design within-modality data augmentations.
 If the augmentations are \emph{ideal} in the sense that the task-invariant orbit of each observation is fully covered~\citep{liang2023factorized}, one may first perform within-modality contrastive learning.
 The resulting representations retain only task-relevant information. {\ours} can then be applied to further decompose these task-relevant features into shared and modality-specific components.

 \item \textbf{With side information $Y$.} When auxiliary task-related information $Y$ is available, {\ours} can treat $Y$ as an additional modality and be applied to $(X_i, Y)$ pairs.
 The modality-specific features of each $X_i$ relative to $Y$ can then guide the design of effective augmentations, after which the procedure above can be repeated on the task-related representations.
 In the extreme case where $Y$ is the task label itself, each $X_i$ can first be reduced to its shared features with $Y$, denoted $\widetilde{X}_i$, since $\widetilde{X}_i$ contains all information in $X_i$ about $Y$. {\ours} may then be applied to $\widetilde{X}_1, \widetilde{X}_2$ for further decomposition. \end{itemize}